foundation/foundation-sites/README.md

 ## Requirements

 Requires NodeJS to be installed on your machine.
-Works with 0.12 and higher! **Note that parts of our build process will break with NPM 3, due to the changes in how packages are installed.**
+Works with version 0.12 and higher!

 The Sass is compiled using libsass, which requires the GCC to be installed on your machine.
 Windows users can install it through [MinGW](http://www.mingw.org/), and Mac users can install it through the [Xcode Command-line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).